mchmarny/cloud-native-stack/CONTRIBUTING.md

 **Bundler Best Practices**:
 - Use functional options pattern for configuration
-- Generate files in parallel with errgroup
+- Bundlers execute in parallel automatically
 - Embed templates with go:embed for portability
 - Compute SHA256 checksums for verification
-- Support dry-run mode for validation
+- Check context cancellation for long operations
 - Add structured logging with slog
 - Expose Prometheus metrics
 - Write integration tests with real recipes
+- Keep bundlers stateless or use synchronization for thread-safety

 ## Code Quality Standards